microsoft/sarif-tools/README.md

 Write out a JSON file of Code Climate tool format from [a set of] SARIF files.
 This can then be published as a Code Quality report artefact in a GitLab pipeline and shown in GitLab UI for merge requests.

-The JSON output can also be filtered using the same blame information; see [Blame filtering](#blame-filtering) below for how to use the `--blame-filter` option.
+The JSON output can also be filtered using the blame information; see [Blame filtering](#blame-filtering) below for how to use the `--blame-filter` option.

 #### copy